 Age is another risk factor.
-Small fiber neuropathy is more commonly seen in people over the age of 65 than in younger individuals.
+Small fiber neuropathy is in people over the age of 65 than in younger individuals.
 It may also be more common among men.

 Doctors use a variety of different evaluations to diagnose this condition.
 These may include: